Shahed Ali Patwary: Early life

-Patwary was born in 1899 in Aswinpur in Matlab Thana, Chandpur District, Bengal Presidency, British Raj.
-In 1921, he completed his bachelors in philosophy from Dhaka College.
-He did his Masters in Philosophy from the University of Dhaka in 1923.
-He completed a law degree and joined the Comilla District Bar in 1925 and 1926 respectively.
+Patwary was born in 1899 in Aswinpur in Tipperah District, Bengal Presidency, British Raj.
+In 1921, he completed his bachelors in philosophy from Dacca College.
+He did his Masters in Philosophy from the University of Dacca in 1923.
+He completed a law degree and joined the Tipperah District Bar in 1925 and 1926 respectively.

 Career

 Patwary started his political career in 1929 when he joined the Krishak Praja Party then led by Sher-e-Bangla A.K.
 Fazlul Huq.
 In 1937, he was elected to the Bengal Legislative Assembly.
 He joined the revived Krishak Sramik Party in 1953.
-In 1954, he was elected to the East Bengal Provincial Assembly.
-In 1955, Patwary was elected as Deputy Speaker of East Bengal Provincial Assembly.
+In 1954, he was elected to the East Bengal Legislative Assembly.
+In 1955, Patwary was elected as Deputy Speaker of East Bengal Legislative Assembly.
 He joined the Awami League in 1958.